by Dylan Hales

 This seems strange to many middle class whites who reflexively assume that blacks are "liberal" because they overwhelmingly vote Democrat, but it shouldn't.
 Republicans have done little to attract blacks and for strategic reasons that has probably been to their benefit.
 This however does not change the fact that a significant number of black leaders have been outright conservatives or promoted platforms, causes and movements that had explicitly conservative agendas and goals.

 The truth is that in America today there are two different movements that have roots in the principled conservatism of small government, community control, family values and traditional culture.
 One of them is the almost entirely white paleo/traditionalist conservatism.
-The other is the black conservatism of the Nation of Islam, the Black Arts Movement, et.
+The other is the black conservatism of the Nation of Islam, the Black Arts Movement, etc.

 The real goal for conservatives of all ethnicities should be to advocate for principle over politics, but this remains difficult when those that control the historical narrative continue to pretend that Malcolm X was to the left of Martin Luther King Jr. He was not.
 He was considerably to Dr. King's right, which is precisely why American elites came to find MLK as a hero and Malcolm as a radical degenerate.

-In the world of the elites liberalism will always be defended and conservatism always shunned.
+In the world of the elites, liberalism will always be defended and conservatism always shunned.

 No comments: